Things to do

 We are home to the adrenaline fuelled, award-winning tree top adventure Go Ape!

-Tucked away in our beautiful woodland with the River Itchen running through its heart, the Itchen Valley Go Ape! boasts some of the highest platforms and quickest zip wires in the south.
+Tucked away in our beautiful woodland with the River Itchen running through its heart, is Itchen Valley Go Ape!
+It boasts some of the highest platforms and quickest zip wires in the south.
 Take to the trees, speed down zip slides, tackle rope bridges, Tarzan swings and crossings; all set high above the forest floor.

 Trails and self-led activities